arbadacarbaYK/Pixelbot/README.md

 Behaviour in a DM with the bot
-- on cancel but also on first button-press the original pic disappears
-- a keyboard with buttons pops up for that pic
+    on first button-press the original pic disappears a keyboard with buttons pops up
-- choose an option to get an obfuscated version
-- press those buttons until happy with the result
+    choose an option to get an obfuscated version press those buttons until happy with the result
-- forward the best one

 Behaviour in groupchats where the bot is added
-- bot does not automatically detect faces in pics or react automatically on pics that a shared
-- any user can choose to reply to a pic with the command /pixel
-- the keyboard with buttons pops up and any user can generate versions by pressing the buttons
-- cancel option removes the buttons and leaves the original pic as is
+    bot does not detect faces or react to pics unless any user replies to a pic with the command /pixel the keyboard with buttons pops up and every user can use them cancel option removes the buttons (and leaves pic untouched)
-- anyone can enjoy and forward their favorite one

 To Do